timker/docs/docs/_documentation/AutoQuery-Memory.md

 ---
 slug: autoquery-memory
-title: AutoQuery Memory
+title: AutoQuery Memory Data Source
 ---

-### AutoQuery Memory Data Source

 The simplest data source we can query is an in-memory .NET collection registered with `ctx.MemorySource()`.
 But how the collection is populated remains up to you.
 The example below shows registering collections from